w3kp/tiktok-downloader/README.md

 - **Single Mode**: <br />Enter a TikTok video URL and download it to the chosen directory.
 - **Batch Mode**: <br />Paste all video URLs you want to download inside a txt file (one video per line) and tell the script the path to that txt file.
 (Depending on the OS and other circumstances it may be a good idea to end the text file with an empty line to make sure the last URL gets read successfully.
 - **Avatar Mode**: <br />Enter a TikTok username or the profile URL to download the profile picture of that channel in the highest resolution available.
-- Either way, the downloaded videos will be named as `<user name>_<video id>.mp4`, which is way cleaner than yt-dlp's standard output pattern.
+- In both "Single Mode" and "Batch Mode", the downloaded videos will be named as `<user name>_<video id>.mp4`, which is way cleaner than yt-dlp's standard output pattern.
 - If you always want to download the videos to the same directory, you can point the variable `default_folder` to it and the script will suggest that folder every time you launch it and all you need to do is to confirm with the enter key.

 ## Installation